victor-pena/victor/_posts/2022-04-17-uneven-solutions.md

 ## Uneven solutions

-Setting communication at the core of the NbS process of colaborative implementation is the strategy that unfolds from the above mentioned observations.
+Setting communication at the core of the NbS process of colaborative implementation, is the strategy that unfolds from the above mentioned observations.
 As places and solutions diverges across uneven socio-spatial geographies, it should be reasonable to expect NbS to emerge accordingly.
-Thus, this identified attribute should not be surprise us, instead the recognition of uneven NbS happening out there in the real world, may help us to include communicative-oriented planning in order to adapt implementation to the occurrence of this process.
+Thus, this identified attribute should not be surprise us, instead the recognition of uneven NbS happening out there in the real world, may help us to realize its holistic character.
+This aproximation provide arguments to include communicative-oriented planning in the process, in order to address the infrastructure implementation in an adaptively fashion.